Siddharthbadal/DConnect-Social/README.md

-# DConnect Socal Media Platform
+# DConnect Social Media Platform
-Share your projects, skills, education and connect with others.
+DConnect is a social media platform where users can create profiles, add projects, update skills, comment and vote for others projects.
-Create groups and start sharing your ideas and projects with others.
+Users can also create rooms to share new ideas, to study togater and bor brain stormings.
+User profile also include complete authentication with profile settings.

 ## Tech